Run surveys. Get insights. Unlock growth.

 • The transactional survey – discovers the quality of a single interaction, such as the purchasing process.

-💡 YOU MAY ALSO BE INTERESTED IN: NPS with follow up questions survey template
+💡 Check out our template: NPS with follow up questions survey template

 In that case, you can still use NPS to